 It's the age old dilemma.
-You're writing an email to a coworker and you stop in the middle of typing and have to ask yourself, "Is it affect or effect?"
+You're writing an email to a coworker and you have to stop to ask yourself, "Is it 'affect' or 'effect'?"

-Let’s start with the noun version.
-By definition, effect as a noun means something that’s created.
-If your friend is surprised when you jump out at them wearing a mask, that action has the effect of scaring them.
-Effect as a noun can also mean something exists.
+Let’s start with the noun versions of "affect" and "effect."
+By definition, "effect" as a noun means something that’s created.
+If your friend is surprised when you jump out at them wearing a scary Halloween mask, that action has the effect of scaring them.
+"Effect" as a noun can also mean something exists.
 If you say “that law is still in effect,” you’re saying that law still needs to be obeyed.

-Affect as a noun is more abstract.
-Merriam-Webster notes that you usually find the noun form of affect in the psychology field.
-That’s because affect as a noun refers to a show of emotional expression.
-You could say someone has a dramatic affect (or none at all) when they’re surprised.
-The thing is, most people choose a different word for this context, so you’re not likely to encounter affect as a noun in everyday life.
+"Affect" as a noun is more abstract, and it's mostly limited to the psychology field.
+As a noun, "affect" refers to a show of emotional expression.
+You could say someone has an excited affect (or none at all) when they’re surprised.
+The thing is, unless they're a mental health professional (or perhaps a novelist or essayist), most people choose a different word for this context, so you’re not likely to encounter "affect" as a noun in everyday conversation.

-The two get a little closer as verbs, but the actions they perform have different effects (see what I did there?).
+The two words get a little closer as verbs, but the actions they perform have different effects (see what we did there?).

-It might seem confusing at first, but once you use affect and effect in different forms, you’ll be able to tell them apart easily.
-It might be helpful to remember that most of the time, affect is used as a verb and effect is generally a noun.
-There are exceptions, as noted above, but this is generally true for daily speech.
+It might seem confusing, but once you use "affect" and "effect" in their different forms, you’ll be able to tell them apart easily.
+It might be helpful to remember most of the time, "affect" is used as a verb and "effect" is generally a noun.
+There are exceptions, but this guideline is generally true for conversational speech.